EMDR & Sandtray Therapy Integrated

 Given what we know about symptoms and behaviors as adaptations of our brilliant autonomic nervous system seeking survival, it's important to show up in the therapeutic relationship with curiosity and willingness to allow information to emerge organically.
 Play and sandtray therapy allow this process to occur, perhaps in a way unlike any other modality can.

-...Read more "Treating" each person as a person, not merely someone who fits a certain list of diagnostic criteria, is the key to healing deep trauma.
+As EMDR therapists, knowing the goals of each phase of the basic EMDR protocol, while resisting the urge to control the process, can allow for deep, long-lasting healing....Read more "Treating" each person as a person, not merely someone who fits a certain list of diagnostic criteria, is the key to healing deep trauma.
 Even for the most educated and experienced clinicians, knowing exactly what needs to occur in therapy is just not realistic as it dismisses our uniqueness.

 In EMDR Phase 1, history taking and case conceptualization in Sandtray Therapy, we can witness the beautiful emergence of targets, inner/outer resources, and secondary gains that far surpass anything we can gather through a traditional verbal trauma history exchange.
 It’s magnificent!
 Given what we know about the magnitude of one not being alone in trauma and the importance of connection, this EMDR/Sandtray combination allows us to be WITH our clients, optimizing opportunities for beautiful integration to occur.